 In summary, there are several reasons why I would recommend supplements in Hong Kong: high pollution levels in the air, the water and our homes; lower food quality, such as foods containing less nutrients and/or more toxins; high stress and fast paced living; over-use of antibiotics and other medications; lack of exposure to sunlight.

-Are there any specific populations you would recommend taking supplements?
+Are there any specific populations you would recommend taking supplements in Hong Kong?

 Specific populations who may need even more support include: